hui-tony-zk/LAVA-hackathon/Analysis_report.md

 ![](Analysis_report_files/figure-html/student_perf_vs_lecture_time-1.png)

 Looks like there's a positive correlation with lecture time and student performance in first year classes, and a negative correlation in second year classes

-# Question 2: Quantifying transitions in class "states"

-Looking only at

 ## Time spent on lecture vs student growth